nomic-ai/gpt4all/gpt4all-api/README.md

 ```
 and edit files in the `api` directory.
 The api will hot-reload on changes.

-You can run the unittests with
+You can run the unit tests with

 ```bash
 make test